civicrm/civicrm-docker/README.md

 - https://docs.docker.com/get-started/
 - https://docs.docker.com/compose/gettingstarted

+Note: until these images are published on docker hub, you will need to tart by building them locally.
+You can do by running `php build.php --skip-push`.
+See *Management* below for more details.

 ### Running the image

 Run the CiviCRM image with. `docker run -p 8000:80 civicrm/civicrm`.
 You'll see CiviCRM's installation screen at http://localhost:8000 where you will be prompted for database credentials, etc.